-Approximately 51 per cent of Aboriginal and Torres Strait Islander people living in the GCPHN region are female and 49 per cent are male, which is similar for the overall regional population.
+50.8% of Aboriginal and Torres Strait Islander people living in the GCPHN region are females and 49.2% are males, which is similar for the overall regional population.
 However, there is a significant difference in the age profile.
-The median age for Aboriginal and Torres Strait people living on the GCPHN region is 23 years, whereas the median age for non-Indigenous people in the region is 38 years.
+The median age for Aboriginal and Torres Strait people living on the Gold Coast is 24 years, whereas the median age for non-Indigenous people in the region is 39 years.

-Census data shows median weekly household income for Aboriginal and Torres Strait Islander people living in the GCPHN region was \$1,486, which is higher than for Aboriginal and Torres Strait Islander people across both Queensland and Australia.
-The median weekly rent was \$390 and median monthly mortgage repayments were \$2,000, which was again higher than both Queensland and Australia.
-These median figures are comparable to all people living in the GCPHN region.
+2021 Census data shows median weekly household income for Aboriginal and Torres Strait Islander people living in the GCPHN region was \$1,834, which is higher than for Aboriginal and Torres Strait Islander people across Queensland and Australia.
+The median weekly rent was \$450 and median monthly mortgage repayments were \$2,001, which was comparable to all people living in the GCPHN region but higher than for the total Queensland and Australia.